zeek/spicy/doc/autogen/types/regexp.rst

     and will throw a runtime exception if used with a regular expression compiled from a set.

-.. spicy:method:: regexp::token_matcher regexp token_matcher False hilti::MatchState ()
+.. spicy:method:: regexp::token_matcher regexp token_matcher False spicy::MatchState ()

     Initializes state for matching regular expression incrementally against chunks of future input.
 The expression is considered anchored,